Making decisions is an common part of writing code, so in this section we will cover functions in Clojure that help us take decisions.

 A let function gives a name to a value, just like the def function.
 However, you can only use the name inside of the parenthesis around the let function.

-function you can make a decision based on the value of a condition.
+condSo far we have made a “true or false” decision using the if statement.
+With the cond function you can make a decision based on the value of a condition.
 Which ever condition matches, its associated expression will be evaluated and returned.

-function returns the answer based on the first matching condition it finds.
+The cond function returns the answer based on the first matching condition it finds.
 Each condition will return either true or false.
 The first condition to return true will return its associated answer.

-We need to have some value to check in the cond
+We need to have some value to check in the cond function, so either a name defined by def or let can be used.

 (let [sleepy "maybe"]